All Episodes

 Okay, now, you couldn't even, you could hold a barbecue in the fuel tank and dump your hot coals into that fuel and they'd go out.

-So here we have the lead safety agency in the United States, The political head of that agency telling the whole world that we have dangerous fumes and fuel tanks, and it's absolute nonsense.
+So here we have the lead safety agency in the United States, the political head of that agency, telling the whole world that we have dangerous fumes and fuel tanks, and it's absolute nonsense.

-And Congress has put the pressure on, they've farmed out all kinds of testing to Caltech and some other people, and they wouldn't answer the question, what was the temperature in the centerline tank?
+And they wouldn't answer the question, what was the temperature in the centerline tank?

 Now, I knew from my experience as maintenance officer and safety officer that every aircraft, for engineering and just regular maintenance purposes, all of these tanks have low-point drains.

-I knew that you could get a fuel sample out of that tank in almost no time.
+And I knew that you could get a fuel sample out of that tank in almost no time.

-After we sent the questions to Mr. Hall, they absolutely wouldn't answer the temperature question.
+So after we sent the questions to Mr. Hall, they absolutely wouldn't answer the temperature question.

 I went up to New York.

-Is the head of the National Transportation Safety Board.
+Mr. Hall is the head of the National Transportation Safety Board.

 So you went to New York?